Vans require a permit to access the following Household Waste Recycling Centres (HWRCs):

-Please contact us at firstname.lastname@example.org quoting the your permit reference.
+Please contact us at firstname.lastname@example.org quoting your permit reference.

 Do hire vans require a permit?

 Hire vans do not require a permit.
-However, hire vans will only be permitted access to Exton Road and Pinbrook Road HWRC’s if it is hired from a legitimate hire company (for a hire period of less than 3 days).
+However, hire vans will only be permitted access to the HWRC’s if it is hired from a legitimate hire company (for a hire period of less than 3 days).
 Appropriate documentation will need to be shown to site staff on site).

 The van must also comply with the vehicle restrictions policy.

-- I have access to a works/company van through my business/employer.
-Can I access Exton Road and Pinbrook Road HWRC's using this vehicle?
+I have access to a works/company van through my business/employer.
+Can I access the HWRC's where the van permit system is in operation using this vehicle?

-I am unable to access Exton Road and Pinbrook Road HWRC's, how can I dispose of my household waste?
+I am unable to access a HWRC where the van permit system is in operation.
+How can I dispose of my household waste?

 - District Council bulky waste collection service.